Why would someone train a dog to walk and trot on a treadmill?

 - Dogs should not be leashed to the treadmill – dogs could get tangled or be unable to exit safely if a sudden exit is needed.

-- Some dogs cannot chew and walk or trot, so watch your dog to see if he is able to take treats while on the treadmill.
-Beware that any dropped treats could cause your dog to stop walking and dive after cookies.
+- Some dogs cannot chew and walk or trot, so watch your dog to see if they are able to take treats while on the treadmill.
+Beware that any dropped treats could cause your dog to stop walking and dive after them.

 - A dog fading to the end of the treadmill is tired – slow the treadmill down so your dog can walk and cool down and then end the session.

-- As always, be sure to consult your veterinarian when implementing new or variations to your dog’s fitness routine.
+- As always, be sure to consult your veterinarian when implementing variations to your dog’s fitness routine.